-- Any in-person research activity requiring gathering with others eg. meeting with research participants should be paused for the period of national restrictions.
+- Any in-person research activity requiring gathering with others eg. meeting with research participants should be paused for the period of national lockdown.

 - University work/study places are being made safe by following COVID-19 Secure guidelines.

-- Clinically extremely vulnerable individuals are strongly advised to work from home.
-If you cannot work from home, you should not attend work for the period of restrictions Guidance for clinically extremely vulnerable can be found here.
-If vulnerable individuals need to return to site, an individual risk assessment evaluating fitness to return should be completed and discussed with their Line Manager/Course Leads.
+- Clinically extremely vulnerable individuals should work from home.
+If you cannot work from home, you should not attend work for the period of National Lockdown.
+Guidance for clinically extremely vulnerable can be found here.
+If vulnerable (not extrememly vulnerable) individuals need to return to site, an individual risk assessment evaluating fitness to return can be completed and discussed with their Line Manager/Course Leads.
 All individuals undertaking clinical placements will be required to complete an individual risk assessment sent to them by Course Admin Teams.
 Further advice may be obtained from course admin teams and HR.
 It remains the Institution’s responsibility for the health and safety of all staff and students and this responsibility cannot be delegated to individual staff /student members to decide when/how/if they return to campus.
 Willingness to return to campus does not automatically mean they should.

 - Wash hands regularly with soap and water for a minimum of 20 seconds.